 After running the above command, you get a display prompt giving you a selection of MySQL instances you can choose from.
 Scroll down and select the last option - "Ok"

 Next, update Ubuntu 18.04 system

 Step 3: Install MySQL server and client (Option 2)

 Next, run the command below to install MySQL server instance and client which is used for remotely logging to MySQL server

 You'll be prompted to provide a MySQL root password to access the database.
 Type the password and hit 'Ok'

 Next, you'll be required to choose the default authentication plugin.
 Select the first option and hit 'Enter'

-To confirm that we have successfully installed MySQL server and MySQL client in our system, run
+To confirm that we have successfully installed MySQL 8.0 server run

 Step 4: Securing MySQL installation